A-PRASATHARUMUGAM/NET_REPOSITORY/Daily_Progress_Update.md

     - Aling Everthing like Prasath
     - Learn about All Token
+    - Learn about REST API
+    - Understood the work flow to Laravel

+Day 38: 23 SEP 25
+    - Manually work on Laravel
+        - Setup
+        - Form
+        - Api to Crud operation
+    - Authenication
+        - Breeze   - how its work
+        - Jestream
+        - Sanctum
+        - Passport
+        - JWT
-    - Work on JWT Token to implement form
+    - Learn  on JWT Token to implement form
-    - REST API to work to CRUD Operation